York County Savings Bank Building

-The York County Savings Bank Building is a historic building in the city centre of York, in England.
+The York County Savings Bank Building (officially listed as 5 St Helen's Square) is a historic building in the city centre of York, England, now trading as the Impossible Motel.

+History

-The York County Savings Bank was established in 1816, and in 1829 it purchased a large timber-framed house on St Helen's Square, from R. Cattle.
-Watson, Pritchett and Watson designed a new headquarters building for the bank on the site, which was completed in March 1830, at a total cost of £4,691.
+The York County Savings Bank was established in 1816, and in 1829 it purchased a large timber-framed house on St Helen's Square from R. Cattle.
+Watson, Pritchett and Watson designed a new headquarters building for the bank on the site, which was completed in March 1830 at a cost of £4,691.

-In the early 20th century, the position of the doors was moved, and the internal ground floor layout was altered.
-In 1924, it was extended to the north-west, along Blake Street.
-In 1976, the bank became part of the Trustee Savings Bank (TSB).
+In the early 20th century the position of the doors was altered, and the internal ground-floor layout was changed.
+In 1924 the building was extended to the north-west along Blake Street.
+It was Grade II listed in 1968.
+In 1976 the bank became part of the Trustee Savings Bank (TSB).
 The ground floor was further altered in 1991.
-The TSB became part of Lloyds TSB, then independent again before leaving the building in 2015.
-In 2022, the building was converted into the Impossible Motel.
+The TSB later became part of Lloyds TSB, then independent again before leaving the building in 2015.
+In 2022 the building was converted into the Impossible Motel.

+Architecture

-The original part of the building has two storeys and is built of brick, but is faced with sandstone which was quarried near Huddersfield.
+The original part of the building has two storeys and is built of brick, but faced with sandstone quarried near Huddersfield.
 It has one-and-a-half bays facing St Helen's Square, one curving around the corner, and three-and-a-half bays facing Blake Street.
-The extension has three storeys, but each is lower, allowing the roof level to remain the same, and continues a further three bays along Blake Street.
+The extension has three storeys, but each is lower, allowing the roofline to remain the same, and it continues for a further three bays along Blake Street.

-The entrance is a double door on the curved bay, flanked by Doric columns, while the first floor has Composite columns and plain pilasters.
-The original doors have been converted to windows, while there is a secondary door at the far end of the extension.
-Atop the corner is a pediment, carved with the words "SAVINGS BANK".
+The entrance is a double door in the curved bay, flanked by Doric columns, while the first floor has Composite columns and plain pilasters.
+The original doors have been converted into windows, and there is a secondary door at the far end of the extension.
+At the corner is a pediment carved with the words "SAVINGS BANK".

-Inside, the former boardroom on the first floor has a coffered ceiling, with oak leaf and acorn decorations.
+Inside, the former boardroom on the first floor has a coffered ceiling with oak-leaf and acorn decorations.
 In the extension is an early 19th-century chimney piece, which has been relocated.

-The building was grade II listed in 1968.